adobe/aepsdk-edge-ios/docs/ExtensionUsage.md

   protected SampleExtension(final ExtensionApi extensionApi) {
   	super(extensionApi);
   	...
-    getApi().registerEventListener("com.adobe.eventType.edge", "eventHandleType", SampleExtensionListener.class, null);
+    getApi().registerEventListener("com.adobe.eventType.edge", "personalization:decisions", SampleExtensionListener.class, null);
   }
 }
 ```

-It is always recommended that you register listeners with reduced scope, for a particular Edge event handle type, as in the example above.
-If you would like to receive all the Experience Edge event handles, you can use `EventSource.wildcard` (iOS) / `com.adobe.eventSource._wildcard_` (Android) as Event source.
+It is always recommended that you register listeners with reduced scope, for a particular Edge event handle type such as `personalization:decisions` in the example above.
+If you would like to be notified for all the Experience Edge event handles, you can use `EventSource.wildcard` (iOS) / `com.adobe.eventSource._wildcard_` (Android) as Event source.

 ## Sample events handled by the Edge extension